 RSU Enablement: /tim REST service sends the TIM messages to RSUs if both “rsus” and “snmp” elements of the request body are defined and valid.
 If either “rsus” or “snmp” are missing, the request will not be sent to the RSUs.

 SDW Enablement: /tim REST service sends the TIM messages to SDW if the “sdw” element of the request body is defined and valid.
 If “sdw” element is missing, the request will not be sent to the SDW.

+Option 2 (Preferred): SDW Depositor Submodule

+Depositing a TIM message to the Situation Data Warehouse can be done using the pre-built jpo-sdw-depositor repository.
+To set this service up:

+Follow the steps in the ODE README.md to clone and compile the SDW depositor service.

+Set the following environment variable to false OR comment it out

+ODE_DEPOSIT_SDW_MESSAGES_OVER_WEBSOCKET

+Set the following environment variables

+SDW_USERNAME

+SDW_PASSWORD

+Follow the rest of the ODE setup steps.
+The SDW depositor service containers will be automatically created by docker-compose.

+Verify arrival of messages in SDW by verifying response status messages in the logs.

 Outbound TIM to S3 Bucket Setup